cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 ## Sharding {#sec-vdaf-shard}

-Sharding transforms a measurement into input shares as it does in DAFs (cf. {{sec-daf-shard}}); in addition, it takes a nonce as input and produces a public share:
+Sharding transforms a measurement and nonce into a public share and input shares as it does in DAFs (cf. {{sec-daf-shard}}):

 * `vdaf.shard(measurement: Measurement, nonce: bytes, rand: bytes) ->
   tuple[PublicShare, list[InputShare]]` is the randomized sharding algorithm